opencivics/Knowledge-Garden/OpenCivics Network/Network/Vision and Mission.md

 The state of respect for the sovereign _agency_ of all beings and the capacity of individual agents to participate and influence their circumstances.

+### Vitality

+**Vitality** is Life’s capacity to create more Life, the embodied state of thriving that emerges from the interconnected levels of well-being and quality of life for individuals, communities, and ecologies.

+Open civic systems foster a thriving state of well-being, derived from interconnected social, cultural, and ecological health.
+Rooted in indigenous principles like Sumak kawsay ("I am well because you are well"), vitality requires balancing quality of life for individuals and communities with ecological stewardship.

+**Indicators**: Cultural diversity, community vitality, ecological resilience, and holistic well-being.

+### Resilience

+**Resilience** is the state of and the capacity for adaptive self-organization sufficient to provide core life-support function across changing world circumstances.

+Designed to withstand and adapt to evolving challenges, resilient open civic systems exhibit decentralized structures that are modular and redundant.
+They can evolve without compromising the essential needs of participants.

+**Indicators**: Diversity, redundancy, adaptive capacity, and interconnectivity.

+### Choice

+**Choice** is the state of fundamental respect for the sovereign agency of all beings and the capacity of individual agents to express their agency and influence their circumstances.

+Upholding the agency and sovereignty of participants, choice empowers individuals to meaningfully engage, contribute, and adapt their involvement.
+Open civic systems respect autonomy, enabling participants to express their will and shape outcomes.

+**Indicators**: Opt-in/out mechanisms, flexible participation, participatory decision-making, and conflict resolution.

 # Network Mission

 **We connect civic innovators, organizers and patrons committed to the practice of open civic innovation.**